AdobeDocs/campaign.en/help/v8/dev/api.md

 >[!NOTE]
 >
->* Depending on your deployment model, you can also use REST APIs with Campaign v8.
+>Depending on your deployment model, you can also use REST APIs with Campaign v8.
 [Learn more](../dev/api/get-started-apis.md).

-You can use JavaScript APIs to write in Campaign cloud database or read from the database:
+You can use [Campaign JavaScript APIs](https://experienceleague.adobe.com/developer/campaign-api/api/p-1.html){target="_blank"} to write in Campaign cloud database or read from the database:

 * Business-specific APIs that let you act on each object: deliveries, workflows, subscriptions, and so on.
 Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/api/business-oriented-apis.html){target="_blank"}.
 * Generic data access APIs for querying the data model data.
 Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/api/data-oriented-apis.html){target="_blank"}.